 First, punch out the round circles in the larger pot to create drainage holes.
 I punched them out with a screw driver and a hammer.
 Do this just for the large bottom pot.
 We want the top one to hold water for the fountain.

 Next, place the base in and check it is level.
 I had an old rubber storage container with ripped handles that I placed in upside down to use as the base to stack the pots.
 A five gallon bucket would work great for this purpose also!

 Then, fill the surrounding empty space with potting soil and add flowers.
 I planted white petunias because they like full sun and trail out as they grow.

 Next, place the top pot onto the base and fill it with water.
 We filled it to the top with our big watering can.

-After I placed the solar fountain in the water, I saw it definitely needed to be stabilized in the middle to keep the water in.
+After I placed the solar fountain in the water, I saw it would keep the water level higher if it were stabilized in the middle to keep the water in.

 I used a wire hanger I cut with wire cutters, thinking it would work find to keep the fountain centered.
 I inserted four straight pieces into the foam base of the fountain in a cross pattern to hold the fountain right in the center of the water.